-TORQUE provides the ability to perform health checks on each compute node.
+Torque provides the ability to perform health checks on each compute node.
 If these checks fail, a failure message can be associated with the node and routed to the scheduler.
 Schedulers (such as Moab) can forward this information to administrators by way of scheduler triggers, make it available through scheduler diagnostic commands, and automatically mark the node down until the issue is resolved.
-See the RMMSGIGNORE parameter in the Moab Workload Manager Administrator Guide for more information.
+See the RMMSGIGNORE parameter in Moab Parameters in the Moab Workload Manager Administrator Guide for more information.